rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": {"ledger_action": ["Z231-XH23K", "X124-JYI", "2325"]},
+          "result": true,
           "message": ""
       }

-   :resjson list result: A mapping to a list of action identifiers that are ignored during accounting for the given action type.
+   :resjson bool result: The result field in this response is a simple boolean value indicating success or failure.
    :statuscode 200: Action ids successfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
 One of the action ids provided is already on the list.